TauferLab/ANACIN-X/README.md

                 (Defaults to the directory '$HOME/comm_pattern_output')
 * -c        : When running the unstructured mesh communication pattern, use this with 3 arguments to define the grid coordinates.
+                The three values must be set so that their product equals the number of processes used.
                 (Ex. -c 2 3 4)
 * -v        : If used, will display the execution settings prior to running the execution.